lzkelley/zcode/README.rst

 #### Tests:
 Each subdirectory (e.g. 'math/') contains a 'tests/' directory which includes methods for internal diagnostics and testing.
 These can all be run using the `zcode/test.sh` script.
+They can also be run individually using something like,
+    $ nosetests math/tests/test_math_core.py
+    $ nosetests math/tests/test_math_core.py:TestMathCore.test_round
+    $ python math/tests/test_math_core.py

 #### Deprecations:
 When deprecating a function/object/method, use a warning like: